 If your Outlook doesn’t remember your password, you will be prompt for credential every time you log on.
 So, you’d better make sure you have enabled the “Remember password” option.

-Step 3: Double-click your account among the list under Email tab.
-In the pop-up Change Account window, make sure that the Remember password option is checked.
+Step 4: In the pop-up Change Account window, make sure that the Remember password option is checked.
 Then click the Next button to save the changed settings.

 This article will show you how to manage Chrome saved passwords.
 If you want to view saved passwords Chrome, delete or export Chrome passwords, check out this post.

 Fix 3: Create A New Profile